-You've probably seen the pictures of the Cadillacs head down into the Amarillo mud.
+You've probably seen the pictures of the Cadillacs bumpers up in the Amarillo mud.
 Bring spray paint or pick up a can on the ground and leave your own message for everyone to see (that is, until it is painted over by someone else).
-It's in a livestock field - and I can attest that it's very muddy after the rain but still worth it.
+Cadillac Ranch is in a livestock field - and I can attest that it's very muddy after the rain but still worth it.

 McDonald Observatory (Fort Stockton) and Marfa